-Glenlake Minor Hockey Club is currently accepting applications from first year referees.
+Glenlake Minor Hockey Club accepts applications from first year referees.
 Referees must be at least 13 years of age (as of December 31st).

-2. Be accepted onto the Glenlake referee roster.
+1. Be accepted by the Glenlake Referee Coordinator.

 3. To become certified as an official in Calgary you need to take part in an officials’ certification clinic.
 Follow these steps for Referee Clinics provided by Central Zone Referees Committee (CZRC):

-- Complete an E-Learning Module, provided by CZRC
+- Complete an E-Learning Module (new referees), provided by CZRC

-- Register and attend a one-day referee clinic, provided by CZRC
+- Register and attend a one-day referee clinic (new and returning referees), provided by CZRC

 - Inform the Glenlake referee coordinator of the date of your scheduled referee clinic.

-4. Upon successful completion of the CZRC referee clinic, you will receive a certificate of completion.
-A personal Hockey Alberta referee number will be stamped at the top of this certificate.
-Please e-mail this certificate/receipt to the Glenlake referee coordinator.
+4. Upon successful completion of the CZRC referee clinic, please e-mail receipt to the Glenlake referee coordinator.

 Returning referees are required to: